 If you are looking for a city in Japan with both breathtaking scenery and an artistic atmosphere, look no further than Towada City in Aomori Prefecture!
 In the center of the city, numerous statues complement the landmark of Towada, Towada Art Center.
 Not only are the artworks in the city all masterpieces from artists who are recognized internationally but renowned architects like Andō Tadao have designed a few of the buildings!

-West of the city, Lake Towada, and Oirase Gorge are the top two destinations for tourists when they travel to Northeastern Japan.
+West of the city, Lake Towada and Oirase Gorge are the top two tourist destinations in Northeastern Japan.
 No matter what time of the year you visit this part of Aomori Prefecture, you will be amazed by its charm.

 Below is a list of attractions you can add to your itinerary (^_-)-☆.